Spotify's new tie-up to allow listeners play music, podcasts from Facebook app

-TechnologySpotify's new tie-up to allow listeners play music, podcasts from Facebook app

-Spotify (SPOT.N) on Monday said it has partnered with Facebook (FB.O) to allow listeners to play music and podcasts directly from the social network's iOS and Android apps.
+STOCKHOLM (Reuters) - Spotify on Monday said it has partnered with Facebook to allow listeners to play music and podcasts directly from the social network’s iOS and Android apps.

 The new integration is rolling out in 27 markets, including the U.S. and Canada, with additional markets to follow in the coming month, Spotify said in a statement.